What do you know about Gabonese foods? Many people believe that African countries’ gastronomies are monotonous, which is not totally correct.

 The way they process bananas to create this delicacy is quite simple.
 First, the bananas will be sliced into thin pieces, dipped into the mixture of orange and egg, then coated with breadcrumbs.

 The chefs will deep fry these banana slices until crispy before baking them in the oven for 5 minutes.
-After the treat is cooler, Gabonese people will serve it with sour cream or sprinkle some brown sugar on top for a sweeter taste.
+Once the treat has cooled down, Gabonese people will serve it with sour cream or sprinkle some brown sugar on top for a sweeter taste.

 7. Congo Chewies (Congo Bars)